-Lifesight provides location intelligence services using the information and location-centric data that we compile about the movement, activities, and places people visit.
+Lifesight provides consumer intelligence services using disparate data elements (such as location data, offline and digital identifiers, device metadata etc) that we collect and infer for anonymized individuals.
 The following describes our data collection and use practices for the information that we collect and the data we receive from our data partners (such as mobile app publishers and developers) about individuals.
 It also describes the choices available to you regarding the use of that information and data.
 This statement doesn’t apply to the data collection and use practices of our clients and partners and the websites, services, and applications that they operate.

 Data We Collect